-An hour later, we were at the hike starting point!
+After an hour drive along winding roads, we were at the hike starting point!
 All apprehensive, we collected our gear and used the one available toilet.
+Most people brought some form of loo roll or tissues as this isn’t provided.
 Stalls lined up the roadside – selling wooden walking sticks, fizzy drinks, snacks and rum.
 Our 5 guides proceeded to introduce themselves, followed by a briefing of the hike to basecamp.
 By 10:45, we were off.

 My sister and I hoped our Pacaya Volcano hike, along with several days in Lake Atitlan and Antigua, was enough to reduce our chances of altitude sickness.
 Despite this, we still planned to take the hike slow and avoid altitude sickness as much as possible.